 The mission

-Large petrochemical enterprises are the backbone of the national economy, and is also the object of wastewater treatment across the country.
+Large petrochemical enterprises are the backbone of the national economy, and also the object of wastewater treatment across the country.
 Wastewater of petrochemical enterprises comes from the various upstream production facilities, and is of complex and diverse water quality.
 To meet the needs of the local environment, the supporting wastewater treatment facilities become an indispensable part of petrochemical enterprises.

 The Hengli refining-chemical project is based on the Bohai economic circle, located by the seaside of the beautiful and pleasant Changxing Island, Dalian; it is an important part of Hengli Petrochemical Industry Park.
 The environmental capacity of the Bohai Gulf area, where the industry park is located, has reached close to the threshold.
 It is one of the most heavily polluted areas in the country, and is one of the most water-scarce areas due to the concentration of industrial enterprises.